Spring 2023 Competition Results

 By participating in this event, you agree to adhere to the Stan State Campus Event Protocols.

-Awards - All Divisions
+Awards - All Winners

-All Award Winners - All award winners are given the opportunity to perform in the end-of-competition Winners Recital in Snider Recital Hall.
+All award winners are given the opportunity to perform in the end-of-competition Winners Recital in Snider Recital Hall.

 Awards - Senior Division